2000.10.27

 Headquarters can be quoted as saying that `in spite of returning Naha

-Military Port, our government must negotiate to Japanese government about the
+Military Port, our government must negotiate to Japanese government about

 relocation to Machinato (Urasoe)'.
 (See the schema in previous page.)